-Seven Yak-52s are registered in the Netherlands of which 4 are regularly flying with the Dutch Thunder Yaks Display Team.
-In addition, a Sukhoi 29 is flying with the Display Team.
+Seven Yak-52s are registered in the Netherlands of which 5 are regularly flying with the Dutch Thunder Yaks Display Team.
+For the past years also a Sukhoi 29 has been flying with the Display Team.

 The Yakovlev Yak-52 was built under license by various factories in the former USSR countries.
 Our Yaks are built at Aerostar S.A. in Romania.
 The Yak-52 was designed as a basic trainer in the Soviet Union.
 There they flew with the DOSAAF, a paramilitary organization in the Soviet era where one could learn to fly at a young age.
 In fact, this was a pre-selection for the Russian air force and most air force pilots started their career on the Yak-52.
 The airplane is designed as a two-seat tandem with the instructor sitting behind the pupil.
 The default colors in the DOSAAF - white with red - have been replaced during the sale to new western owners by an exuberant or more 'warbird' color scheme.